 CHILL OUT: Zooga family yoga classes teach parents and kids how to de-stress after a long day, using breathing techniques that will work wonders for taming tempers and getting kids to a place of inner calm and ready for bed.
 Relax.. there’s no place like Om!

-Baby yoga isn’t just for babies.
-Yoga is one of the best ways for stressed out moms (and dads) to take a breather.
-Literally.
+Happy Babies yoga isn’t just for babies.
+Yoga is one of the best ways for stressed out moms (and dads) to take a breather, literally, while getting tight & tone before heading back to work.
 Learning breathing techniques and stress relaxation techniques with your baby will recharge your mind, body and spirit.
 There’s a reason why everyone’s favorite pose is child pose!

 TUMMY TAMERS: Baby yoga is one of the best ways to soothe tummy troubles including constipation and colic.
-Many baby yoga poses require you to massage your baby’s belly and move your baby’s legs that can improve digestive function.
+While you do yoga, there are many poses you can do with your baby on their tummy.
+We have a fun, sit-up exercise that we call “kiss ups”.
 There’s even a pose called “Happy Baby” which will make you a very happy parent!

 STIMULATION/RELAXATION: Babies need constant stimulation and respond positively to new sights and sounds.
-Zooga baby yoga is the perfect way for you and your baby to relax in a nurturing environment.
+Zooga Happy Babies yoga is the perfect way for you and your baby to relax in a nurturing environment.
 Moving and positioning babies’ bodies gives them stimulation and change, especially for babies who cannot yet move independently.
-Baby yoga helps strengthen tiny bodies and relax them for better sleeping patterns which means better sleep for you too!
+While mom or dad does yoga, this allows the baby to connect with their parents breathing and relax them for better sleeping patterns which means better sleep for you too!

 Prenatal yoga is probably the safest and most effective exercise for pregnant women.
-Breathing exercises and gentle stretching and movement postures prepare expectant moms for the rigors of childbirth.
+Breathing exercises, stretching and movement postures prepare expectant moms for the rigors of childbirth.

 MIND BODY AWARENESS: Yoga involves a series of muscle movements that require you to be highly aware of your body and what your muscles are doing.
 This, in turn, can help you to be more aware of the changes that your body is going through when you enter pregnancy.